BlasterM5/ponyorigins/README.md

 - Diamond Dog: Best described as a cross between a prairie dog and a canine, diamond dogs are seen throughout the subterranean areas of Equestria.
 Their claws are able to dig through rock and stone with ease, and deal significant damage unarmed.
 Diamond Dogs are carnivores, naturally gifted with night vision.

 Don't like the race you first chose and want to change?
 Craft a Harmonic Resonator by surrounding a Nether Star with diamonds and amethyst shards in the crafting table, then use the Harmonic Resonator to change to a new race with new talents.

+Note for Modmakers and Modpackmakers: If the Unlicense isn't clear enough, you are free to use this mod however, wherever, with whatever, no restrictions.
+You can even grab the source code and make your own version if you want, there's no restrictions.

 For a full readup of the abilities and races, refer to the wiki.